 Watching Arsenal is not all that different from playing poker, with a similar level of excitement and apprehension of the unexpected.
 Anybody that’s ever played a few hands on the best casinos not blocked by gamstop and also seen Harry Kane tear apart Arsenal’s defence on many occasions will understand the similarities between the two.

 During a poker game, you’re keeping an eye on your opponents; trying to figure out what they’re going to do next and how they’ll react to your decisions.
-Football is very much the same, with visitors to the Emirates needing to understand the tactics employed by the Gunners.
+If you’re wanting to improve your poker game then you might want to refine your skills online, you can click here to visit the website that can offer various internet casino games including poker.
+Like poker, football is very much the same, with visitors to the Emirates needing to understand the tactics employed by the Gunners.

 There is also a certain skill set needed for both games; different attributes lead to different types of player and tactics.
 It’s why some footballers move into poker after they finish playing, which is something a When Saturday Comes article explains former Arsenal man Glenn Helder did.